-The 46.8ha of land will help meet gross employment land requirements forecast in section 3.0, which range from 8.1ha to 20.3ha of land.
-Subtracting the employment land requirements from the Council's new employment land supply results in a surplus of between 26.5ha and 38.7ha (Table 4.2).
+The 41.7ha of land will help meet gross employment land requirements forecast in section 3.0, which range from 8.1ha to 20.3ha.
+Subtracting the employment land requirements from the Council's new employment land supply results in a surplus of between +21.4ha and +33.7ha (Table 4.2).